JAYASREE24032006/ENCODER8TO3DATAFLOW/README.md

 4.Create nodes for inputs and outputs to generate the timing diagram.

-5.For different input combinations generate the timing diagram.
+5.For different input combinations generate the timing diagram.*/ **PROGRAM**
-**PROGRAM**

 /* Program for Encoder 8 To 3 in Dataflow Modelling and verify its truth table in quartus using Verilog programming.